 Ally bank, for example, offers customers free access through the Allpoint ATM network, which has 55,000 locations worldwide.
 It also reimburses up to $10 each statement cycle for fees charged at out-of-network ATMs.

-Smart cash like these can keep more money in your account to keep you moving toward your financial goals.
+Smart cash moves like these can keep more money in your account to keep you moving toward your financial goals.

 More From Grow: